 Nobody plans to run their chain saw into dirt.
 But when you cut close to the ground, you’re just begging for a quick dip into dirt, rocks and crud.
 All it takes is a second in the dirt to dull the cutters.
 In addition to dulling the cutters, dirt also wears out the chain links faster, causing the chain to stretch.
 Plus, dirt wears the sprocket at the bar tip.
 Always support a log far enough off the ground to give you enough clearance to prevent an accidental slip into the dirt.
-Check out our top 10 chain saw tips.

 Don’t Cut With Improper Blade Tension

 A chain that’s too loose can come off the bar, creating an unsafe condition while you’re cutting.
 A overly loose or tight chain also wears out the drive sprocket and causes rapid chain and bar wear.
 To determine if your chain is properly tensioned, pull up on the chain.
 The drive links should still be in the bar groove.
 If the links come out of the bar, the chain is too loose.
-Adjusting your chain saw blade is easy.
-Here’s how to do it (you will have to scroll down a bit to find this information).

 Don’t Fill the Chain Lube Reservoir With Used Motor Oil

 It’s free, right?
 Well, not really.
 Filling the reservoir with used oil instead of the proper lube will cost you more in the long run due to accelerated bar and chain wear.
 Used motor oil contains fuel, acid, water and soot and none of those ingredients are good for moving parts.
 Isn’t that why you drained the oil out of your engine?
 So skip the “free” oil and use real bar and chain oil or fresh motor oil in a pinch.
-Make sure you follow these chain saw safety tips, too.

 Don’t Refuel Your Chain Saw When It’s Hot

 Don’t care about starting yourself on fire by refueling your chain saw when it’s hot?
 Fine.
 But why burn up a perfectly good chain saw just because you’re too impatient to wait for it to cool off?
 The heat from a hot engine vaporizes the fuel as you pour it into the tank.
 If the vapor ignites, you’ll be pouring gasoline right onto the, ah, fire.
 If you want your chain saw to live to see another day, let it cool for at least 10 minutes before refilling it.
 If the engine is still too hot to touch, take a walk, eat a Twinkie or call a friend.
-Find the best chain saw for you with insight from these reviews.

 Don’t Put the Pedal to the Metal With the Brake On

 Chain saws have a safety kickback braking mechanism that stops the blade by locking the clutch drum/drive sprocket.
 But you can accidentally activate the brake by knocking the kickback handle as you set the chain saw against a downed tree limb or stump.
 If you hit the throttle hard while the brake is on, you can burn up the centrifugal clutch in just seconds.
 If the chain doesn’t spin when you squeeze the trigger, STOP and make sure the kickback brake isn’t on.
 If it’s on, release it and then hit the trigger.
-Here’s what you need to know to rebuild your chain saw yourself.

 Don’t Cut With a Dull Blade